webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_5.markdown

 For instance, if a pool contains 1,000 Token A (priced at $10) and 2,000 Token B (priced at $5), the TVL is \( (1,000 \times 10) + (2,000 \times 5) = 20,000 \).
 A stable or growing TVL indicates a healthy system, while sudden drops may suggest withdrawals due to security concerns or market volatility.
 Monitoring TVL over time helps developers assess the system’s ability to conserve assets and maintain liquidity.

 ### Transaction Volume vs. Fees Collected
-The ratio of transaction volume to fees collected measures the economic efficiency of the DUNE system.
+The ratio of transaction volume to fees collected measures the economic efficiency of the system.
 Transaction volume represents the total value of trades executed, while fees collected are the revenue earned by the protocol (typically a small percentage of each trade).
 A predictable ratio ensures that the system is functioning as intended, with fees aligning with trading activity.

 **Calculation**:
 \[ \text{Fee Ratio} = \frac{\text{Total Fees Collected}}{\text{Total Transaction Volume}} \times 100\% \]